What to do with used Coffee Grounds?

 17- Reduce cellulite using old grounds

-Cellulite is a very common skin condition that causes lumpy flesh on thighs, hips, or buttocks.
-Although this is a harmless condition, it ruins the beauty of your skin and it is mostly found in women.
+Spent coffee grounds can be very useful in treating cellulite.
+Cellulite is a common skin condition that causes lumpy flesh on thighs, hips, or buttocks.
+It mostly affects women and though harmless, it can ruin the beauty of your skin.

 Simply prepare a scrub by mixing coffee grounds with water or coconut oil and apply it to the affected area for ten to twenty minutes once or twice a week.